Collectivization in Romania: Beginning

 Despite those warnings, party cadres were employed and trained on strategies to recruit support for collectivization.
 Those individuals were chosen among the normal peasant population.
 Upon completion of their training, they would travel the country and speak to peasant farmers about the party and its efforts at collectivization.
 That usually included efforts to persuade the peasants to agree to collectivization and to the party's goals.
 Because that work was extremely difficult and tiring, it was often ineffective.
 In addition, many cadres did not themselves believe in the cause they were soliciting support for.
 Moreover, the work of the cadres often turned violent, with systems of terror employed to coerce peasants to agree.

 The progress was slow at first, as Romania lagged behind all Soviet Bloc countries in 1952.
-In 1957, however, the party decided to accelerate the process, which was attributed by Kenneth Jowitt to the leadership's desire to prove its independence from the Soviet Union.
+In 1957, however, the party decided to accelerate the process, which was attributed by Ken Jowitt to the leadership's desire to prove its independence from the Soviet Union.
 (The Soviet leader at the time, Nikita Khrushchev, opposed the program.)
 At an extraordinary session of the Great National Assembly held between 27 and 30 April 1962, First Secretary Gheorghiu-Dej announced the end of the collectivization programme; 96% of the country's arable surface and 93.4% of its agricultural land had been included in collective structures.
 At the same session, he criticized the "Muscovite faction" of the Workers' Party.

 Collectivization seriously harmed the Romanian village, according to the Romanian historian Stan Stoica: he cites the loss of "independence, dignity and identity" by the peasants; a decline in the rural population that accelerated when young people migrated to the cities (forced industrialization was going on at the same time); and the fact that families were "wrecked" by poverty while interest in work plummeted.